k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: OOB read in c_obj_colors[] with 256-color oc_color
 - Affixing gemstones onto weapons using a forge
 - Fix: OOB write in obufs[] from long object names
+- Fix: OOB write in obufs[] from stacked suffix annotations